JoaoRodriguesGithub/OnboardBackend/README.md

 # OnboardBackend
-Backend code for Onboard  web application that will be developed on Collaborative Software Development class.
+Backend code for Onboard  web application that was developed on Distributing Computing class @IPCA.